– By Richard Eber

 Making Wine, Some members grow grapes on their properties, but most purchase from growers in the area.
 The process normally takes from ten months to a couple of years after grapes are harvested before they are bottled.
 Following the harvest, a great deal of work goes into the first month including crushing (removing stems), fermenting (converting sugar to alcohol), pressing, filtering, and placing into containers (mostly barrels).
 Adding chemicals to regulate acid, PH, and possible diseases that could damage the wine are the main activities in the following months.
 During this time the wine needs to be racked (pumping out of the barrel) and sulfated every 6-7 weeks prior to bottling.

 The Judges Many of the judges are professionals who work in the business.
 Most are sommeliers and/or professional winemakers.
-Brent Davis, a graduate of Fresno State, is winemaker at Bent Creek in Livermore.
+Brent Davis, a graduate of Fresno State, is a winemaker at Bent Creek in Livermore.
 He looks for balance, elegance, aroma, finish and of course tastes to evaluate different elements he is evaluating.

-Similarly, UC Davis grad Aaron Luna, the winemaker for Fenestrate Winery in Livermore claims “taste is partly defined by aroma.
+Similarly, UC Davis grad Aaron Luna, the winemaker for Fenestrate Winery in Livermore claims “taste is partly defined by the aroma.
 The two are a package deal.”

 Wine judge Vlatka Bathgate of Orinda feels her diverse training makes her better as a judge.
 Her family owned a winery in Croatia.
 There she received a degree in Viniculture studies and performed a stint as a winemaker in New Zealand prior to immigrating to Napa.
 Vlatka then became a Sommelier studying at Greystone in St. Helena.